cyberway/golos.contracts/docs/en-US/golos.ctrl_contract.md

 ```
 `witness` — the user name to be removed from the list of witnesses registered as candidates.

-The `regwitness` action can be called either by the candidate (in case of a withdrawal) or by a witness who found a discrepancy of the witness capabilities to desirable witness requirements, and mismatched data published on the web site with her/his relevant data.
+The `unregwitness` action can be called either by the candidate (in case of a withdrawal) or by a witness who found a discrepancy of the witness capabilities to desirable witness requirements, and mismatched data published on the web site with her/his relevant data.

-Conditions for performing the `regwitness` action:
+Conditions for performing the `unregwitness` action:
   * no votes for this witness candidate.
 Votes of all users who voted for this witness candidate should be removed;
   * the transaction must be signed by the `witness` candidate himself.